rabbitmq/rabbitmq-website/site/prometheus.md

 | rabbitmq_detailed_queue_disk_reads_total          | Total number of times queue read messages from disk        |
 | rabbitmq_detailed_queue_disk_writes_total         | Total number of times queue wrote messages to disk         |

-Tests show that performance difference between it and `queue_consumer_count` is approximately 8 times.
-E.g. on a test broker with 10k queues/producers/consumers, scrape time was ~8 second and ~1 respectively.
-So while it's expensive, it's not prohibitively so - especially compared to other metrics from per-connection/channel groups.

 #### Connection/channel metrics

-All of those include Erlang PID in their label, which is rarely useful when ingested into Prometheus.
-And they are most expensive to produce, the most resources are spent by `/metrics/per-object` on these.
+All of those include the Erlang process ID of the channel in their label.
+This data is not particularly useful and is only present to distinguish metrics of separate channels.

+These metrics are the most expensive to produce.

 ##### Connection metrics

-Group `connection_coarse_metrics`:
+Grouped under `connection_coarse_metrics`:

 | Metric                                                | Description                                    |
 |-------------------------------------------------------|------------------------------------------------|